The Best Restaurants in Stoke Newington

 London's Stoke Newington is a neighbourhood with community at its heart | Chiara Dalla Rosa / © Culture Trip

 Stoke Newington is one of those vibrant London neighbourhoods where the local community is really celebrated, which has led many of the city’s best chefs and restauranteurs to set up shop here.
 Find out the best places to eat in this spirited corner of London.

 The Good Egg

 Restaurant, Middle Eastern, $$$

-is one of the area’s most popular brunch spots but it’s well worth dropping by for dinner.
-The evening menu may not feature any eggs but it certainly is good, with their range of breads and spiced butters and Middle Eastern
+, classic Jewish delis, Middle Eastern flavours and grand old cafés in Montreal and New York.
+The exciting food has made this one of the area’s most popular brunch spots, but it’s also well worth dropping by for dinner.
+The evening menu may not feature any eggs, but it has a great range of breads and Middle Eastern delights

-delights like baharat roasted pumpkin with black tahini and yoghurt, za’atar fried chicken thighs with chilli honey and house labneh with preserved lemon.
-They’ve curated a fine list of biodynamic and artisan wines to complement all those punchy flavours, and their babka is also something special but it doesn’t hang around for long!
+roasted pumpkin with black tahini and yoghurt, za’atar fried chicken thighs with chilli honey and house labneh with preserved lemon.
+The Good Egg also has a nicely curated list of biodynamic and artisan wines to complement all those punchy flavours, and you’ll find treats from babkas to baklavas here.

 Restaurant, European, $$$